-Norfolk Island Airlines (the Carrier), is licensed by the Australian Government to carry passengers between Australia, Norfolk Island and New Zealand.
+Norfolk Island Airlines (the Carrier), is licensed by the Australian Government to carry passengers between Australia and Norfolk Island.

 All Norfolk Island Airlines services are operated, utilising long-term charter agreements for regular passenger transport services (RPT), by Nauru Air Corporation Ltd trading as Nauru Airlines (the Operator).